Dreams of a sword: the blade with which your life tests whether you are ready to stand for your own

 Astrological note: The dream of being handed a sword often arrives during harmonious transits of Jupiter through your 9th or 10th house, during its conjunction with the Sun, and during periods of Saturn returning to its natal position.
 Sagittarians, Leos, and Capricorns recognize this dream especially precisely.
 If Jupiter is now touching your Sun — the Healer hands over the sword, and the dream conveys this through a gesture in which your maturity is finally acknowledged, both outside and within.

 The sword in a dream is the image of mature strength.
 Of strength that does not shout, does not rush into battle, does not strike for the sake of self-assertion.
-Of strength that stands for its own when needed, and knows how to be undrawn when not needed.
+Of strength that stands for what is its own when needed, and knows how to remain undrawn when it is not.
 Of strength that is passed with respect and accepted with dignity.